LaunchCodeEducation/lchs/src/chapters/databases-part2/game-functions.rst

 lists, hides mines, formats SQL query strings, and checks if the player makes a safe choice on the board.

-The module begins by importing *other* Python modules:
+The module begins by importing three *other* Python modules:

 .. sourcecode:: Python
    :linenos: